GuilhermeM0r4is/second-brain-cli/README.md

 ---

 ## License
-This project is currently developed as a personal open-source project.
+This project is licensed under the MIT License.
-See the repository for the current licensing information.
+See the [LICENSE](LICENSE) file for details.